 If you love open water sailing, Dominica is 58 miles from Martinique or an eight-hour sail.
 St. Lucia to St. Vincent is 47 miles or a seven-hour sail.
-Weather and sea conditions must be right for these passages.
-It’s a marvelous adventure if you enjoy time on the water.
+However, weather and sea conditions must be right for these passages.
+It’s a marvelous adventure overall if you enjoy time on the water.

-Select Yachts charter brokers have explored these islands.
+Select Yachts charter brokers have explored these islands at length.
 So, call us up and ask about them.
 We’ve been aboard the yachts and know the crews.
 Our first-hand knowledge makes all the difference.
 Go ahead, pick our brains.
 There is never a fee for our services.
 Let us navigate you in the right direction.
 Contact us today.
 Launch an unforgettable yacht charter vacation.